Domestic Workshop M50.14–16

 A copy of the 2014 fieldwork report as recently published in the Journal of Glass Studies can be downloaded here.

-An overview over the 2017 excavations can be read on the website of the Egypt Exploration Society, and the preliminary report can be found here.
+An overview over the 2017 excavations can be read on the website of the Egypt Exploration Society, and the excavation and post-excavation analysis reports (2018, 2019, 2020) can be found here.

-The 2017 fieldwork was made possible through a generous Fieldwork and Research Grant from the Egypt Exploration Society.
+The 2017 fieldwork and the 2018-20 seasons of post-excavation analysis were made possible through two generous Fieldwork and Research Grants from the Egypt Exploration Society.

 Studying bead manufacture